OfficeDev/Microsoft-Teams-Samples/samples/bot-formatting-cards/csharp/README.md

 urlFragment: officedev-microsoft-teams-samples-bot-formatting-cards-csharp

 ---
-## Different Formatting Cards
+## Different formatting on cards

-This sample shows the feature where user can send different formatting on cards using bot.
+This sample feature shows how to use different formatting on cards using bot.

 ## Interaction with app